locie/pySIP/README.md

 **pySIP** offers also the possibility to combine a physical model with a *Gaussian Process* to form a *Latent Force Model*, which can be used to model unknow input signals (latent forces) in physical systems.

 **pySIP** is currently under development and in beta version.
-A first stable release will be available (hopefully) before the 2019 Christmas.
+A first stable release will be available before the 2019 Christmas.
 Please feel free to contact us if you want to be involved in the current development process.

 ## Getting started